Latest posts by Dawn Schenone, MSACN, CNS (see all)

 Wait, Isn’t the Artificial Sweetener Sucralose (Splenda) Safe?

 Many people think of sucralose as the “safer” artificial sweetener because it’s made from sucrose, or table sugar.
 This sweetener is marketed as being made from sugar, but this isn’t the whole truth about this artificial sweetener.
 Sucralose, which is not a natural product, is made by replacing three select hydrogen/oxygen groups with three chlorine atoms to create an intensely sweet product without calories.
+Does this sound natural or safe?

 Have you seen the warning on Splenda to avoid heating at high temperatures?
 Well research shows this is also true at temperatures used to cook food (as low as 248 ℉).
 Since Splenda is often used to bake with, compounds such as chloropropanol and polychlorinated aromatic hydrocarbons (PCAHs) can be released, and these have a potentially toxic effect on humans.
 They can also have a cumulative effect over time.
 So the more you use it, the more of an effect it can have on your health.